The liver is one of the largest organs in the human body, and also one of the most important.

 Over time, some of these common bad habits may cause gradual damage or harm to your liver:

-- Obesity/poor nutrition – Obesity and poor eating habits can harm your liver over time, contributing to fatty liver disease (where excess fat builds up on and around the organ).
-Sometimes, this can lead to cirrhosis, which is scarring of the liver.
+- Obesity/poor nutrition – Obesity and poor eating habits can harm your liver over time.
+Inadequate nutrition and a diet high in trans fats can contribute to fatty liver disease (where excess fat builds up on and around the organ).
+Sometimes, this can lead to cirrhosis of the liver, which is scarring of the liver.

 - Sleep deprivation – According to a study published in the Journal of Anatomy, sleep deprivation can cause oxidative stress to the liver.
 Also, if you’re sleep deprived, your liver may not process fat as efficiently, instead allowing it to accumulate and increasing your risk of fatty liver disease.